 From December to March, multiple bus companies, including Hokkaido Chuo Bus, Niseko Bus, Good Sports Whiteliner and Hokkaido Access Network, run direct buses between hotels in Sapporo's city center and Niseko.
 Some buses also serve Sapporo Station.

-The one way trip takes about 2.5 to 4 hours depending on pick-up location and destination and costs 2300 yen.
+The one way trip takes about 2.5 to 4 hours depending on pick-up location and destination and costs around 3500 yen.
 In the Niseko area the buses stop at the three major ski resorts of Hirafu, Niseko Village and Annupuri.
 Each company offers discount packages which combine the bus round trip with lift tickets at competitive prices.

 There are infrequent local and rapid train connections between Sapporo and Kutchan Stations, most of which require a transfer of trains at Otaru.
 With a direct "Niseko Liner" rapid train or a favorable transfer at Otaru, the one way trip takes about 100 minutes and costs 1840 yen.
 The trains are fully covered by the Japan Rail Pass and Hokkaido Rail Pass.